-- · Look at the food labels - Double check the serving size and protein content for the listed serving.
+- Look at the food labels - ▶ Double check the serving size and protein content for the listed serving. - ► Generally, foods are weighed after they have been peeled or trimmed and before cooking. - ▶ Ingredients in many high protein recipes can be swapped out for low-protein items.